alphagov/accessibility-community-notes-and-discussion/technical-requirement-alt.md

 This is a draft document.

-Your service must meet the technical accessibility requirement of the [accessibility standard](standard.md).
+Your service must meet the [technical accessibility requirement](standard.md).

 ## How do we do it?